-Non-Discrimination Statement

-South Plains College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities.
+Statement of Non-Discrimination: South Plains College does not discriminate on the basis of race, color, national origin, sex, disability or age in its programs and activities.
 The following person has been designated to handle inquiries regarding the non-discrimination policies: Vice President for Student Affairs, South Plains College, 1401 College Avenue, Box 5, Levelland, TX 79336.
 Phone number 806-716-2360.

-Title IX Pregnancy Accommodations Statement

-If you are pregnant, or have given birth within six months, Under Title IX you have a right to reasonable accommodations to help continue your education.
+Title IX Statement of Non-Discrimination: If you are pregnant, or have given birth within six months, under Title IX you have a right to reasonable accommodations to help continue your education.
 To activate accommodations you must submit a Title IX pregnancy accommodations request, along with specific medical documentation, to the Health and Wellness Center.
 Once approved, notification will be sent to the student and instructors.
 It is the student's responsibility to work with the instructor to arrange accommodations.
 Contact the Health and Wellness Center at 806-716-2529 or email dburleson@southplainscollege.edu for assistance.